Durable Human (2 book series)

 “Attention in the vulnerable infant is drawn away from healthy social interactions toward TV, computer screens, and electronic toys,” according to Heffler.

-In 2022, Heffler’s team published a pilot intervention involving 9 children between 1 1/2 and 3 1/2 years of age who were diagnosed with ASD and watched at least 2 hours of screen media a day.
+In 2022, Heffler’s team published a pilot intervention involving 9 children between 1 1/2 and 3 1/2 years of age who had an ASD diagnosis and watched at least 2 hours of screen media a day.

-As the study shows, when screen time was replaced by increased interaction with caregivers, “Children’s screen viewing decreased from an average of 5.6 hours/day prior to intervention to 5 min/day during the study.
-Significant improvements were observed in core autism symptoms and parent stress from pre- to post-intervention.”
+As the study shows, when social interaction and play replaced screen time, “Children’s screen viewing decreased from an average of 5.6 hours/day prior to intervention to 5 min/day during the study.

-Heffler’s team also published a case study of two toddlers diagnosed with autism showed that when screen time was stopped and social time increased, there were “marked improvements in developmental trajectories.”
+Heffler’s team also published a case study of two toddlers with an ASD diagnosis who had “marked improvements in developmental trajectories” when screen time stopped and social time increased.

-Australian research also shows that babies with early signs of autism may avoid an autism diagnosis if parents are taught communication skills through video feedback.
+Australian research also shows babies with early signs of autism can avoid an autism diagnosis if parents learn communication skills through video feedback

 Screen media has a “very addictive power,” says Dr. Ducanda.
 “Little by little the child can no longer do without and demands it more and more.
 If the parents try and withdraw him, he can go into a real meltdown.”